gplaps/ICR2FFB/README.md

 ### Betas

+**0.8.5 (2025-08-13)**
+- Redid force curve, again, but even better this time.
+Niels has supplied some knowledge and the main constant force curve is now being calculated on front tire load alone.
+This removes the separate 'constant' vs 'weight' settings in the INI, but the results are much much better!

 **0.8 (2025-08-13)**
 - Redid force curve to be MUCH stronger overall.
 This is to give the most detail possible in normal driving conditions.
 You may need to lower your overall FFB %.
 I also found lowering the "Weight" is a good idea, I've set the default for that to 75%.
 It should now be possible to 'max out' your wheel
 - Added some force which is applied by speed.
 This should help smooth out oscillation in a straight line (fingers crossed)